-Who can remember their school history lessons?
-The chances are that you may recall learning facts from textbooks and rarely going on an actual trip.
+Who remembers their school history lessons?
+Learning facts from textbooks and rarely going on an actual trip can be very dry.
 But the success of historical fiction and programmes shows history is indeed a timeless subject with appeal, even if it isn’t your main passion.

 Why Engage with History?

-Deeper thinking is natural for high learning potential children, with history providing scope for understanding and analysing why things happen.
+Deeper thinking is natural for children with high learning potential, with history providing scope for understanding and analysing why things happen.
 Children learn to think critically about events, reflect on mistakes or ponder how successes can happen in the future.
 They may realise that there is more than one answer to an historical problem.
 They may also love the controversies and mysteries often found in history and be determined to uncover evidence.

 For Younger Children (KS1)